 During flower season in August-September, it can be busy, as the reserve erupts with color and pulls crowds in, but the little beaches along the lagoon tend to remain quiet and calm.
 It’s great fun to kayak here and take part in other water sports on the calm lagoon water.
 Rent a beach cottage or just do a day visit; either way, remember the sunblock and beach umbrellas.

 Sterkfontein is a World Heritage Site, and the perfect spot for amateur archaeologists.
 One of the most important fossil sites in the world, the caves are an active excavation site and a fascinating place to tour.
 Hominid and animal fossils as old as 4 million years have been discovered in the place known as the Cradle of Humankind – providing valuable information on human history and development.

-A top class visitor’s centre with excellent exhibits, great guides, a restaurant and beautiful views make the visit an unforgettable part of any South African trip.
+A top class visitor’s center with excellent exhibits, great guides, a restaurant, and beautiful views make the visit an unforgettable part of any South African trip.
 The caves are just 40 minutes from Johannesburg, a convenient distance to see one of the most famous archeological sites in the world.
 Remember to wear comfortable shoes for the cave tours.

 6. De Hoop, Western Cape

 One of the least known to visitors, yet easily one of South Africa’s most stunning pristine beaches, De Hoop Nature Reserve lies around 3 hours from Cape Town close to Cape Agulhas.
 Prepare for a bumpy ride along a dirt track to get there, but you won’t be disappointed.